The DLG is the #1 Seller of Donald Topp Art!

 Donald Topp draws all of his images by hand before creating his colorful and unique art works by combining various materials and approaches with his clean silk screen work.

 In Topp’s popular “Cartoon Tattoo Hipster Girl” series the artist says that the background images are the pressures on women.
-Having a wife and two daughters gives insight to Topp’s fascination with these empowered female icons and the pressures his own daughters will face going through life.
+Having a wife and a son and daughter gives insight to Topp’s fascination with these empowered female icons and the pressures his own daughter will face going through life.